-Trump demands wall funding, increasing threat of U.S. government shutdown
+Trump balks at funding bill, raising odds for U.S. government shutdown

-WASHINGTON (Reuters) - U.S. President Donald Trump on Thursday said border security must be part of legislation to fund the U.S. government, a position that raises the threat of a partial federal shutdown on Saturday.

-Trump told fellow Republican leaders in Congress he will not sign a Senate-passed bill because it fails to include enough funding for border security.
-Republicans in the House of Representatives were scrambling to try to amend the bill to appease Trump.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Thursday told Republican congressional leaders he will not sign a government funding bill because it fails to include enough funding for border security, raising the odds that parts of the federal government could shut down on Saturday morning.

-“I’ve made my position very clear.
-Any measure that funds the government must include border security,” Trump said at a White House event.
+Trump announced his decision during a closed-door meeting at the White House with a group of House Republican leaders, who afterward told reporters they would try to amend a Senate-passed bill to add $5 billion that Trump has demanded to go toward building a wall on the U.S. border with Mexico.

+“We want to keep the government open but we also want to see an agreement that protects the border,” House Speaker Paul Ryan said on the White House driveway after meeting with Trump for more than an hour.

+Earlier on Thursday, Trump had grumbled on Twitter that a version of the bill passed by the Senate on Wednesday failed to include the money for the wall, his signature campaign promise.
+But he had stopped short of threatening to veto the legislation, leaving open the possibility there would not be a shutdown.

-Trump has demanded $5 billion to put towards building a wall on the U.S. border with Mexico that he argues is needed to keep out illegal immigrants and drugs, a downpayment on a massive project which Democrats have rejected as ineffective and wasteful.
+Trump says a border wall is needed to keep out illegal immigrants and drugs but Democrats say it would be ineffective and wasteful.

-The latest plot twist in a long-running drama over government spending, occurring just as lawmakers pushed to take their Christmas break, emerged 36 hours before funding expires for agencies responsible for federal law enforcement activities, airport security screenings, space exploration and farm programs.
+His threat to hold up the bill is the latest plot twist in the long-running drama over government spending, and comes only 36 hours before funding expires for agencies responsible for federal law enforcement activities, airport security screenings, space exploration and farm programs.

+It also came as lawmakers push to wrap up their work ahead of the Christmas break.
 Trump was expected to start a two-week vacation in Florida on Friday.

-U.S. stocks, which were already sharply lower on the session, extended losses on the possibility of a shutdown, with the S&P 500 down 1.5 percent on the day.
+U.S. stocks, which were already sharply lower on the session, extended losses on the possibility of a shutdown, with the S&P 500 down more than 2 percent on the day.

-Trump has said he sees the border wall as a winning issue for his 2020 re-election campaign.
+Trump has said that he sees the border wall as a winning issue leading into his 2020 campaign for re-election.
 Last week in a White House meeting with Democratic congressional leaders, he said he would be “proud to shut down the government for border security.”

 The Senate bill approved on Wednesday had provided a seven-week extension of existing funds for agencies, punting the funding issue into the next Congress.

-Hard-right conservative pundits and lawmakers have urged Trump to push for border wall funding now, even if it leads to a shutdown, arguing that it would be impossible to get once Democrats take control of the House on Jan.
+But hard-right conservative pundits and lawmakers had urged Trump to push for border wall funding now, even if it leads to a shutdown, arguing that it would be impossible to get once Democrats take control of the House on Jan.
 3.

 “He (Trump) campaigned on the wall,” Republican Representative Mark Meadows said.
 “It was the centre of his campaign ... the American people’s patience is running out.”